dojo/widgets/docs/V7-Migration-Guide.md

 ##### Changed properties
 - onValue: (value string) => void
-	- This prop replaces `onChange` initialValue?: string;
+	- This prop replaces `onChange`
-    - This prop replaces `value`
-    - Is no longer required as the component can be used in an uncontrolled manner
 #### Changes in behaviour
-Native select is controllable with `initialValue` but can also be used as an uncontrolled component
+Native select is controllable with `value` but can also be used as an uncontrolled component
 #### Example of migration from v6 to v7
 ```tsx